kenan-rhoton/wargame/rules.markdown

 ### Unit Activation

-A unit may take any of the following 3 actions:
+A unit may take 2 of the following 4 actions in any combination:

-- Hold: Don't move but Attack with a +1 to Hit this turn.
+- Focus: Don't move but +1 to Hit on your second action this turn.
-- Careful Move: Move from out of LoS to out of LoS without triggering Reactions.
+- Move: Move up to your Move Characteristic.
-- Advance: Move and Shoot or Move and Combat.
+- Shoot: Attack with your Ranged Weapons.
-- Run: Move Double, but no Shooting.
+- Engage: Move half your normal Move into Combat (less than 1" from enemy Model) and attack with Melee Weapons.

 #### Moving